 About Rape Related Trauma

-Rape is a traumatic experience that affects every aspect of a man or woman’s life.
-An individual’s self-esteem, self-evaluation, hopefulness, thought process, social interactions, and the way in which they view the world are all impacted.
-Everyone process rape and sexual assault differently.
+Rape is a traumatic experience that affects every aspect of a person’s life.
+An individual’s self-esteem, self-evaluation, hopefulness, thought processes, social interactions, and the way in which they view the world are all impacted.
+Everyone processes rape and sexual assault differently.
 In some instances, a person will develop PTSD.
-Post-traumatic stress disorder (PTSD) is one of the responses experienced by some after exposure to an event, such as rape or sexual assault, that is outside the realm of normal human experience.
+Posttraumatic stress disorder (PTSD) is one of the responses experienced by some after exposure to an event, such as rape or sexual assault, that is outside the realm of normal human experience.
 The symptoms of PTSD are a normal reaction to an incredibly abnormal situation.

-There are many misconceptions which can make it harder for rape victims to cope, including:
+There are many misconceptions that can make it harder for rape victims to cope, including:

 - It is not only adult women who are raped; more than half of females raped are under the age of 18

-- Many women have been raped more than one time; one in every six women in the United States will be the victim of attempted or completed rape in her lifetime
+- Many women have been raped more than one time; one in every six women in the United States will be the victim of attempted or completed rape in their lifetime

-- One in every 33 men have experienced an attempted or completed rape in his lifetime
+- One in every 33 men have experienced an attempted or completed rape in their lifetime

 - Women who undergo treatment of rape symptoms were often raped during adolescence or childhood